KyfStore11k/MCVersionRenamer/README.md

 # MCVersionRenamer
-MCVersionRenamer is a tool designed to assist Minecraft mod developers in managing and renaming Minecraft version files.
-It streamlines the process of updating and maintaining mod compatibility across different Minecraft versions.
+MCVersionRenamer is a fun tool designed to change your Minecraft Version visually!

 ## Features
-- Version Management: Easily rename and organize Minecraft version files to match your mod's requirements.
+- Easily rename and organize Minecraft version
-- Compatibility Support: Ensure your mod functions correctly across various Minecraft versions.
-- User-Friendly Interface: Navigate through the tool with ease, thanks to its intuitive design.
+- Friendly and Easy Gui
 ## Installation
 - Download: Visit the Releases section of the repository to download the latest version.
 - Setup: Put the `mcversionrenamer-<latest-release-version>.jar` into your `mods` folder of your Fabric installation.